beneath-hq/beneath/docs/quick-starts/write-data-from-your-app.md

 In this quick-start, we write a data stream to Beneath.
 The stream might originate from your application or from some external API that you would like to consume.

-You can follow this quick start, or check out [this Jupyter notebook](https://gitlab.com/beneath-hq/beneath/-/blob/master/clients/python/examples/notebooks/covid19.ipynb) that scrapes COVID-19 data and writes it to Beneath.
+You can follow this quick start, or check out [this example notebook](https://gitlab.com/beneath-hq/beneath/-/blob/master/clients/python/examples/notebooks/covid19.ipynb) that scrapes COVID-19 data and writes it to Beneath.

 ## Install the Beneath Python SDK
 If you haven't already, install the Python SDK from your command line: